MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ---
 # Surface Hub 3 security best practices

-In today's rapidly evolving digital landscape, ensuring the security of Windows devices is paramount.
-As IT admins, you are the frontline defense against a myriad of threats that seek to compromise your organization's data, infrastructure, and reputation.
-This article describes best practices for securing Surface Hub 3 running Microsoft Teams Rooms on Windows:
+Surface Hub 3 runs Microsoft Teams Rooms on Windows in a locked-down state.
+Depending on the security posture of your organization, you may wish to take additional security measures, as described in this article.
+At a minium it's recommended to perform the following tasks:

 - [Change default local admin password](#change-default-local-admin-password)
 - [Set a UEFI password](#set-a-uefi-password)
 - [Physically secure Surface Hub 3](#physically-secure-surface-hub-3)

 > [!TIP]
 > Before you begin, review the guidance for [Microsoft Teams Rooms security](/microsoftteams/rooms/security?tabs=Windows), which primarily focuses on security for tabletop conference devices: [Teams Rooms certified systems](/microsoftteams/rooms/certified-hardware?tabs=Windows).
-For Surface Hub 3, start by treating it like any other Windows devices under your scope of management.
-(JK note: maybe there's a better way to state this but the point here is to stress the importance of ensuring that customers are familiar with the security options explained below so they approach secuirity depending on the needs of their organization)
+Surface Hub 3 runs Windows 11 IoT Enterprise in Kiosk Mode, providing IT admins with a range of centralized configuration and management options.

 ## Change default local admin password

 The default local admin account is a well-known entry point for malicious actors.
 At a minimum, it's important to change the local admin password on Surface Hub 3.
 If the default Admin password is not changed immediately after setup, the device may be vulnerable to data breaches, system manipulation, or other unauthorized access.

 ### To change local admin password on Surface Hub 3

 1. Sign in with admin credentials and go to **Settings > Accounts > Sign-in options > Password > Change**
 2. Enter the current password.